 About our WatchCount.com WordPress Plugin

-(WCCWPPI): The WCCWPPI is an off-site service that displays popular eBay items on a blogger's WordPress blog.
-Because the plugin retrieves live eBay data from our servers, our server software needs to collect and log general, non-personally-identifiable information
+(WCCWPPI): The WCCWPPI is an off-site service that displays eBay items on a WordPress blog or WP website.
+Because the plugin retrieves live eBay API-sourced data from (proxied through) our servers, our server software needs to collect and log general, non-personally-identifiable information

 With respect to website security: Since we don't collect any sensitive information from our site visitors, we do not use encryption or high-security protocols.